-On the 4th day, it rained majority of the day.
-Again, the views along this coast were like something you would see in the Caribbean… We went up and along Applecross Pass which is must!
-I was cautious driving along the road as it was very narrow (majority of the roads up in the highlands are one way with frequent passing places).
+On the 4th day, it rained the majority of the day.
+Again, the views along this coast were like something you would see in the Caribbean… We went up and along Applecross Pass which is a must!
+I was cautious driving along the road as it was very narrow (the majority of the roads up in the highlands are one way with frequent passing places).
 We spent our last night staying in Movyegan House on Loch Duich– which again, was stunning.

 Overall we drove 881 miles door to door and I would definitely recommend doing it!

 To find accommodation, I worked out the maximum about of miles we would like to travel and rough places to stop.
 I used booking.com to find some nice places to stay.
 It was nice to have Wigwams and B&B but if you were looking to spend less on accommodation there are plenty of campsites scattered across the route.
 A couple we spoke to on route booked there campsite each day as they went along.